Kumatetsu/MCCP/README.md

 # MCCP
 A try for the ERC808 protocol for ethereum

+THIS PROJECT has been developed during ETNA Codecamp and is a student work.
+It is not an official implementation of the Booking Token Unit protocol and does not claim to be compliant with ERC-808

 ## Before working

 this is a simple truffle webpack project launch with : `truffle unbox webpack`